Extracurricular Clubs & Activities

 The parish Men’s Club sponsors an extensive athletic program for all children of St. Pius X Parish, grades 5-8.
 Instructional programs (I-League) are offered for kindergarten to fourth grade students.
 The I-League Program is an introduction with team concepts to all sports for girls and boys.
 The Men’s Club athletic committee and the pastor monitor program goals and direction.
 Athletes are awarded letters and pins of accomplishment, as well as trophies for championships of the year at the annual athletic banquet for athletes, parents, and friends of the St. Pius Athletic Program.

 St. Pius offers a drama club for students in grades 5th-8th who are interested in exploring their theatrical side.
 Students will perform in acting games, skits and other dramatic performances.
 We welcome our students to experience their talent on stage or behind the scenes and show off their creativity.
-We meet every Wednesday after school.

 The club is open to any student in grades 1-8.
 Students in grades 1-3 must have a parent, older sibling or adult accompany them on our weekly runs.
 The meeting time is immediately after school dismissal one day a week.
 Runners and walkers exercise at their own pace and distance.
 Typically our members run 2-3 miles, but those just starting can do as little as ½ of a mile.
 For those involved in other sports, this is a good way to get one extra day of conditioning in without taking a lot of time to do so.
 If you are in 8th grade and thinking of running cross country in high school, this would be a good way to get started into running.
-The club performs an annual service project, including a gently used shoe drive for the homeless.

 St. Pius sponsors various age groups of Girl Scouts and Cub Scouts.
 Meetings are held after school or during the evening in classrooms or in the Social Hall.